wooriapt/jekyll-now/_posts/2018-07-02-Loyalty Programsv.md

 Use like mileage or exchange ERC 20 tokens:for sale

 Encryption currency exchange.
 ERC 20(5) :
 ERC 721(10)-Policy decision.
 Holders of exchange sales on the Encryption currency exchange.
 And purchasing.
+**Reference**
 News
 [Blockchain Will Transform Customer Loyalty Programs](https://hbr.org/2017/03/blockchain-will-transform-customer-loyalty-programs)